nimatsadiq/heart-disease-ml/README.md

 It highlights the potential for:
 - Data-driven early diagnosis
 - Improved decision-making for clinicians
 - Foundational insights for future research in health informatics

-### 📁 Repository Structure